McAnally–Hilgemann Racing: Truck No. 43 history

 Dye's No. 43 truck at Las Vegas Motor Speedway in 2024.

-On September 27, 2023, McAnally-Hilgemann Racing signed Daniel Dye for 2024.
+On September 27, 2023, McAnally–Hilgemann Racing signed Daniel Dye for 2024.
 Dye will use the No. 43 from his previous team, GMS Racing.
-Dye was able to qualify for the Truck Series Playoffs, but he would be eliminated after the first round.
+Dye was able to qualify for the Truck Series Playoffs, but he would be eliminated after the first round, ultimately finishing 10th in points at season’s end.